Doodleverse/SDStools/fromMark/prediction/README.md

 * Currently it makes more sense to work on improving the accuracy, temporal frequency, record-length, and geographic scope of our satellite-derived shoreline observations.
 If we wanted a data-driven model that was actually useful, we would need better (and more) inputs.

 * You might have noticed that the plot showing predictions over the training and validation sections had anomalies marked.
 These were points in the timeseries that were far out of the prediction's confidence bounds.
 This could be useful for flagging anomalous events or bad data in our shoreline timeseries.
 I defined the anomalies by computing the absolute difference between the mean predictions and the obeserved data points, and then by flagging all points that were outside of that array of differences' 95% confidence interval.
+Anomaly detection could be a sensible use of NNs on timeseries data currently.

-* So
+* Take a look in the examples folder to see how using a less complex LSTM model (fewer hidden units) affects the results.

 # Before you use